How Much Does It Cost to Charter a Yacht?

 As expert yacht charter agents, we get asked this question all the time: How much does it cost to charter a yacht?
 Truthfully, the answer is: “it depends.”

-The cost of a yacht charter varies considerably based on a number of factors:
+The cost of a yacht charter varies considerably based on several factors:

 Type of Charter

-- There are various types of charters ranging from cabin charters to bareboat to fully crewed all inclusive.
-The particular type of charter impact cost with bareboat generally being least expensive and fully crewed all inclusive being most expensive
+• There are various types of charters ranging from cabin charters to bareboat to fully crewed all-inclusive.
+Bareboat yacht charters are generally the least expensive while fully crewed all-inclusive yacht charters are the most expensive

-- Let’s Compare.
-You can bareboat charter for one-week in April, a 2024 Sun Odyssey 440 monohull, 4 cabin/2 head monohull in the BVI for about $5500.
-Or you can charter an all inclusive crewed luxury 76 foot catamaran for one week with 4 cabins with en-suites and 3 crew in French Polynesia in June for $78,000.
-Of course there are lots of in-between options too!
+• Let’s Compare.
+You can bareboat charter for one week in April, a 2024 Sun Odyssey 440 monohull, 4 cabin/2 head monohull in the BVI for about $5500.
+Or you can charter an all-inclusive crewed luxury 76-foot catamaran for one week with 4 en-suite cabins and 3 crew in French Polynesia in June for $78,000.
+Of course, there are lots of in-between options too!

 Boat

-- How many cabins?
-Generally boats with less cabins are less expensive.
+• How many cabins?
+Generally, boats with fewer cabins are less expensive.
 How many heads?
 Wet head or dry head?

-- Boat amenities?
-Additional amenities such as bow thruster, watermaker, inverter, generator can add to the overall cost.
+• Boat amenities?
+Additional amenities such as a bow thruster, watermaker, inverter, and generator can add to the overall cost.

-- Boat age?
-Hold old—older is less expensive but we generally don’t recommend boats older than 5 years old for charter.
-A 5 year old charter boat is much different in terms of wear and tear than a 5 year old private single owner/user boat.
+• Boat age?
+How old?—older is less expensive but we generally don’t recommend boats older than 5 years old for charter.
+A 5-year-old charter boat is much different in terms of wear and tear than a 5-year-old private single owner/user boat.

 Destination